Alexander Lukashenko: Russia

+In February 2022, Lukashenko permitted Russian forces to stage part of the invasion of Ukraine from Belarusian territory.
+Commenting on the war in Ukraine Lukashenko has said that he didn't expect the conflict “drag on this way.”
+In June 2023, Lukashenko claimed that "the only mistake we made’ was not finishing off Ukraine with Russia in 2014".
+In August 2024, Lukashenko urged both Russia and Ukraine to start peace negotiations, saying in an interview with Russian state television: "Neither the Ukrainian people, nor the Russians, nor the Belarusians need it.
+It’s them in the West, who need [the war]."
+He accused the West of supporting Ukraine's incursion into the Kursk region.

 European Union

 Lukashenko's relationship with the EU has been strained, in part by choice and in part by his policies towards domestic opponents.
 Lukashenko's repression of opponents caused him to be called "Europe's last dictator" and resulted in the EU imposing visa sanctions on him and a range of Belarusian officials.
 At times, the EU has lifted sanctions as a way to encourage dialogue or gain concessions from Lukashenko.
 Since the EU adopted this policy of "change through engagement", it has supported economic and political reforms to help integrate the Belarusian state.

+After the EU sanctioned Belarus for its crackdown against the 2020 mass protests, Lukashenko advertised Belarus as an entry point for migrants to reach the EU, resulting in the Belarus–European Union border crisis.

 United States

 In March 2003, Lukashenko said that Belarus unanimously condemned the US-led Iraq War.

-On 29 August 2019, John Bolton, the National Security Advisor of the United States, was received by Lukashenko during his visit to Minsk, which was the first of its kind in 18 years.
+On 29 August 2019, John Bolton, then National Security Advisor of the United States, was received by Lukashenko during his visit to Minsk, which was the first of its kind in 18 years.

 China

 Under Lukashenko, China and Belarus have maintained close ties, with him advocating an approach of "understanding China, learning from China, and approaching China."
 In 2012, the chairman of the Standing Committee of the National People's Congress Wu Bangguo noted that Belarus has been rapidly developing under Lukashenko.

-On 1 March 2023, Lukashenko met Chinese leader Xi Jinping in Beijing, which produced a range of cooperation documents on industry, trade, agricultural, and other matters.
+On 1 March 2023, Lukashenko met Chinese president Xi Jinping in Beijing, which produced a range of cooperation documents on industry, trade, agricultural, and other matters.